JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_05.md

 3) Humility, without egos or self-indulgence

 Jesus prayed like this while standing at the edge of the water: “Father, I thank you for these little ones who already believe despite their doubts.
 For them I have set myself apart to do your will.
-May they now learn to be one as we are one.”
-[UB 137:6.6](/en/The_Urantia_Book/137#p6_6)
+May they now learn to be one as we are one.” <a id="a108_244"></a>[UB 137:6.6](/en/The_Urantia_Book/137#p6_6)

 Truly, truly I say to you that if you do not change and become more like this child, you will make little progress in the kingdom of heaven.
 Everyone who humbles himself and becomes like this child will be the greatest in the kingdom of heaven.
 He who receives a child like this receives me, and he who receives me also receives Him who sent me.
-If you want to be the first in the kingdom, try to offer these good truths to your brothers in the flesh.
-[UB 158:8.1](/en/The_Urantia_Book/158#p8_1)
+If you want to be the first in the kingdom, try to offer these good truths to your brothers in the flesh. <a id="a110_452"></a>[UB 158:8.1](/en/The_Urantia_Book/158#p8_1)

 If we keep these three fundamental characteristics in mind, it can be said that there are not many people with these characteristics in our world.
 This is not about judging anyone or anything, it is just about describing the current human generation.
 Just look around us.